mecid/mecid.github.io/_posts/2022-11-02-window-management-in-swiftui.md

 ```

 #### Conclusion
 Today we learned how to use new APIs to manage windows in SwiftUI.
 The declarative approach we used to see for views is working for high-level concepts like windows now.
 Feel free to use it to build iOS, iPadOS, and macOS apps in a single codebase.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!